 - Cut the chicken into small, even and bite-sized cubes and thread evenly onto skewers, seasoning with salt and pepper

 - Baste the chicken with a thin layer of barbecue sauce and cook – they can be cooked on the barbecue (around 10 minutes), on the stove top (around 10 minutes) or even baked in the oven (around 20 minutes) - just ensure the chicken is piping hot and cooked through!

 - Once cooked, baste with a final layer of barbecue sauce

-- Serve with a bowl of olive oil ranch dressing for dipping - enjoy!
+- Serve with a bowl of avocado oil ranch dressing for dipping - enjoy!